joshkitt/cloud-certification/aws/aws-csaa.md

 Exam tip: Use Athena to analyze data directly on S3

-## EMR
+### EMR
 Big data analytics for Spark, Hadoop, etc.

-## Kinesis
+### Kinesis
 Managed alternative to Apache Kafka

 Streaming tool

-Logs, metrics, IoT, click streams
+Logs, metrics, IoT, click streams, stock prices, gaming data

-Data is replicated to 3 azs
+Data is replicated to 3 AZs

-Data goes to shards, shards can scale

 Choose a partition key that is high distributed (prevent hot partition)

 Consumer
 - KCL - Kinesis Client Library - uses DynamoDB to track workers

+Service Types:
+- Kinesis Streams
+    - Data is stored in Shards, you can add more Shards to scale
+    - Stores data for 24 hours, up to 7 days
+    - Consumers can store data in DynamoDB, RDS, S3, etc.
+- Kinesis Firehose
+    - Data is analyzed as it streams in (Lambda)
+    - Data is not stored but can be output to S3, ElasticSearch, etc.
+- Kinesis Analytics
+    - Can analyze the data on the fly

-## Glue
+### Glue
 Fully-managed ETL

 Prep data for analytics